helloyifan/Databases/View.md

 Types of views

 * virtual: views are used only for querying, they are not stored in the db
-* materialized: the query that make sup the view is executed, the view constructed and stored in the database
+* materialized: the query that makes up the view is executed, the view constructed and stored in the database

 ## SQL DDL: Views